Burmese–Siamese War (1785–1786): The Battle (February 1787)

 The campaign is commemorated by a park established by the Royal Thai Army 40 km from the town of Kanchanaburi.

 Aftermath

-Despite the continuation of heated conflict between Burma and Siam in the next decades, including several Siamese attempts to recapture the Tenasserim Coast and a failed 1809 Burmese invasion to seize Thalang (renamed Phuket) Island and to contest Siamese control over the central peninsula, Bodawpaya's two failed invasions ultimately turned out to be the last two full-scale attempts by Burma to invade central Siam and to destroy Siam as a political entity.
+Despite the continuation of heated conflict between Burma and Siam in the next decades, including several Siamese attempts to recapture the Tenasserim Coast and a failed 1809 Burmese invasion to seize Thalang (renamed Phuket) Island and to contest Siamese control over the central peninsula, Bodawpaya's two failed invasions ultimately turned out to be the last full-scale attempts by Burma to invade central Siam and to destroy Siam as a political entity.